-- (a) In the absence of extraordinary circumstances, the AAA may grant no more than one seven-calendar-day extension of the time in which to respond to a demand for arbitration or a counterclaim as provided in F-2. - (b) All other requests for extensions of time are subject to Sections F-12 and R-43 of these Rules, as applicable.
+- (a) In the absence of extraordinary circumstances, the AAA may grant no more than one seven-calendar-day extension of the time in which to respond to a demand for arbitration or a counterclaim as provided in Procedure F-2. - (b) All other requests for extensions of time are subject to Procedure F-12 and Rule R-43, as applicable.